unsw-se3011/SENG3011_weneedREST/README.md

 # Epidemic tracking and analytics application

 ## Disclaimer:
-This Repository contains code for the third project completed within Software Engineering.
+This Repository contains code for the third Software Engineering project.
 This project was completed in 19T1.
 This was completed as a group assignment, and remains the work of the individuals listed below.
 You are free to view, use, run and modify this application in any way you like. **Please do not use any of the work contained within this project without explicitly attributing the original authors, otherwise you are plagiarising.** We assume no responsibility for any damage, harm or other effects that arise from using this software.

 ### Group members:
 - Bailey Ivancic